-Kidney Care Partners (KCP) appreciates the opportunity to comment on the list of measures under consideration for endorsement in the National Quality Forum's (NQF) Renal Measures Project.
+Kidney Care Partners (KCP) appreciates the opportunity to comment on the National Quality Forum's (NQF) Renal Draft Report.
 KCP is a coalition of members of the kidney care community that includes the full spectrum of stakeholders related to dialysis care - patient advocates, health care professionals, dialysis providers, researchers, and manufacturers and suppliers - organized to advance policies that improve the quality of care for individuals with both chronic kidney disease and end stage renal disease.
 We greatly appreciate NQF undertaking this important work.

-As an operating premise, KCP's support assumes, unless otherwise indicated, use of facility-level measures in the Quality Incentive Program (QIP) and clinician-level measures in the Physician Quality Reporting System, which is currently for public reporting but is transitioning to payment/value-based purchasing.
-We are providing comments on all 25 measures under consideration.
+As an operating premise, KCP's support assumes, unless otherwise indicated, use of facilitylevel measures in the Quality Incentive Program (QIP) and clinician-level measures in the Physician Quality Reporting System, which is currently for public reporting but is transitioning to payment/value-based purchasing.